Finite element error analysis of affine optimal control problems: The optimal control problem

 \section{The optimal control problem}

-The optimal control problem \eqref{ocp1}-\eqref{const} is well posed under Assumptions \ref{A1} and \ref{A3}.
-By the direct method of calculus of variations one can easily prove that there exists at least one global minimizer, see \cite[Theorem 5.7]{Troltzsch2010}.
-In this section, we discuss the structure of the optimal control problem. \begin{Definition} We say that $\bar u \in \mathcal U$ is an $L^r (\Omega)$-weak local minimum of problem \eqref{ocp1}-\eqref{const}, if there exists some positive $\varepsilon$ such that
+The optimal control problem \eqref{const}-\eqref{ocp1} is well posed under Assumptions \ref{A1} and \ref{A3}.
+By the direct method of calculus of variations, we obtain the existence of at least one global minimizer, see \cite[Theorem 5.7]{Troltzsch2010}.
+In this section, we calculate the first and second variation of the objective functional, state the first-order necessary optimality conditions, and introduce the sufficient conditions for optimality. \begin{Definition} We say that $\bar u \in \mathcal U$ is an $L^r (\Omega)$-weak local minimum of problem \eqref{const}-\eqref{see1}, if there exists some positive $\varepsilon$ such that